ppp-club/ppp-club/README.md

 ### Who?

 You don't speak German?
 No problem if you know a bit English!
 Join us and contact us if you have questions.
+(Copy and paste this text into https://www.deepl.com)

 ## Kosten?